benClar/mscProject/translation_tool/README.txt

 To run tests:

 install nose: https://nose.readthedocs.org/en/latest/
-nosetests -v -s Test_suites.py
+nosetests -v Test_suites.py

-This project has chosen to 'self-document' its delivered functionality through demonstration in its test suites and supplied test files, and of course the in detail description of the targetted programs in the report.
+This project documents its delivered functionality through demonstration in its test suites and supplied test files, and of course the detailed description of operations required for the targeted programs in the report.